 7 nights in hotels (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow or Gatwick Airport and a direct, scheduled British Airways or Lufthansa flight to Munich.
-On arrival we transfer to Salzburg and our hotel the Best Western Plus Parkhotel Braunauer (4T) or Hotel Scherer (4T), where we will have a welcome drink followed by dinner this evening.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Munich.
+On arrival we transfer to Salzburg and the Hotel Scherer (4T) or ACHAT Plaza Zum Hirschen Salzburg (4T), where we will have a welcome drink followed by dinner this evening.

 Salzburg, meaning ‘Salt Fortress’, is one of the best-preserved city centres north of the Alps, noted for its attractive setting and scenic Alpine backdrop.
 After breakfast, we take a guided walking tour of Old Salzburg.
 The Old Town has world-renowned Baroque architecture, including the cathedral built between 1614 and 1655, and is a UNESCO World Heritage Site.
 The city was the setting for parts of the musical and film The Sound of Music.
 Composer Wolfgang Amadeus Mozart’s birthplace and house are museums of his life and works.
 This afternoon is free for further exploration of this interesting and attractive city.